BrownNPC/pg3d-injector-linux/README.md

 Based around https://github.com/nefarius/Injector

 ## Build (only for ppl who dont trust my build)
 install pyinstaller using pip, build the app with the command below.
 The executable will be in the dist/ folder.
+Make sure to compile with python 3.9 for steamdeck support.
 ``` pyinstaller --onefile --add-data="protontricks/:protontricks/" pg3d-injector.py ```